Kong/lua-resty-events/README.md

   See the `target` parameter of the [publish](#publish) method.
 * `max_queue_len`: (optional) max length of internal events buffer queue, default `1024 * 10`.
 * `max_payload_len`: (optional) max length of serialized event data, default `1024 * 64`, max `1024 * 1024 * 16`.
+* `enable_privileged_agent`: (optional) whether to enable privileged agent to receive events.
+By default it is enabled dynamically on broker connection for backward compatibility, but it is strongly suggested to explicitly configure this either with `true` or `false` as that ensures that events queue for privileged agent will be pre-created during initialization (or not created at all).

 The return value will be the event object or `nil`.